Here I share some health conscious/copper & gut friendly recipes that I have developed, that are quite delicious indeed.

 Vegetable & Meat Frittata

-*I’ve come to discover that frittatas are one of the easiest dishes to make while following this diet plan, are absolutely delicious, and contain all safe and healing ingredients for a low-copper/gut friendly protocol – win win win!
+*I’ve come to discover that frittatas are one of the easiest dishes to make while following this eating plan, are absolutely delicious, and contain all safe and healing ingredients for a low-copper/gut friendly protocol – win win win!
 This is one that I typically make, but as with most recipes, you can add or exclude any ingredient to make it more to your liking for sure.
 This recipe makes 2 medium to large sized baking pans, plenty to serve your family.
-Also, I vacillate between eating small amounts of dairy and taking a break entirely from time to time, but this recipe includes cheese, as admittedly it makes the dish much more rich and delicious!
+I actually excluded dairy entirely for gut healing purposes.
+This recipe includes cheese, but can very easily be made without.
+They are both delicious.

 -Fresh arugula/mustard greens